A. All of the following:

 An introduction to professional communication, this course teaches students how to write documents commonly generated in the work world, such as emails, memos, resumes, letters, manuals, reports, and proposals.
 Students are invited to write documents for different audiences, especially those in a student's major field of study.
 Some attention may be given to incorporating visuals as well.
 Finally, general principles of the composing process, of grammar and mechanics, and of style are reviewed as needed.

-Students study the stock markets, bond markets, and commodity markets.
+Students study the stock markets, bond markets, and derivative markets.
 The course emphasizes both personal investing and professional opportunities as investment counselors.

 This course examines the project management framework and introduces key terms used in project management.
 This course will explore the dimensions and elements of project management; concepts, methodologies, strategies, and structures.
 Upon completion of the course, the student is able to apply project management techniques to develop timelines, network diagrams, and critical path analysis.
-During the semester, the student has the opportunity to work on a project where he/she is able to demonstrate understanding of the course objectives.
+During the semester, the student has the opportunity to work on a team project where he/she is able to demonstrate understanding of the course objectives.

 This course presents the quantitative or management science approach to management.
 Topics which may be included are quality control, forecasting, inventory management, resource allocation, work design, scheduling, project management and control, and facility design and location.
 Current techniques and tools are examined and used.